How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 That is not smart golf.

-A good middle pin is one of the few times the course is actually giving you permission to be precise.
+A good middle pin is one of the few times the course actually gives you permission to be precise.

 Take it.